ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before noon, then a chance of showers and thunderstorms.
-Some of the storms could be severe
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
+Some of the storms could be severe.
-         and produce heavy rain.
 Partly sunny, with a high near 87.
+South wind around
-South wind 14 to 17 mph, with gusts as high as 29 mph.
-Chance of precipitation is 70%.<br></div>
+         17 mph, with gusts as high as 29 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">